 The Outstanding Bonds and the Bonds are payable solely from the levy of an ad valorem tax, without legal limitation as to rate or amount, upon all taxable property in the District.
-Net revenue from operation of the District, if any, is available for any legal purpose, including, upon Board action, the payment of debt service on the Bonds and the Outstanding Bonds.
+Net revenues from operation of the District, if any, are available for any legal purpose, including, upon Board action, the payment of debt service on the Bonds and the Outstanding Bonds.
 It is anticipated that no significant operation revenues will be used for debt service on the Bonds or the Outstanding Bonds in the foreseeable future.

-The following statement sets forth in condensed form the General Operating Fund as shown in the District's audited financial statements for the fiscal years ended August 31, 2017 through August 31, 2020 and an unaudited summary for the period ended March 31, 2021 provided by the Bookkeeper.
+The following statement sets forth in condensed form the General Operating Fund as shown in the District's audited financial statements for the fiscal years ended August 31, 2021 through August 31, 2024 and an unaudited summary provided by the Bookkeeper for the seven-month period ended March 31, 2025.
 Accounting principles customarily employed in the determination of net revenues have been observed and in all instances exclude depreciation.
 Reference is made to "APPENDIX A" for further and complete information.